awslabs/device-monitor/device-simulator/README.md

-# FleetWatch Device Simulator
+# Device Monitor Device Simulator

 This device simulator creates and manages virtual IoT devices that connect to AWS IoT Core and simulate real-world device behavior.
-The simulator is designed to work with the FleetWatch application, generating devices with the appropriate structure, attributes, and behaviors.
+The simulator is designed to work with the Device Monitor application, generating devices with the appropriate structure, attributes, and behaviors.

 ## Features